Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Time Discretization

-To advance the solution in time, we consider a uniform partition of the time domain from $t_0 = 0$ to the final time $t_N = T$, where each time step $t_i$ is of width $\tau$, and we compute approximations to $\mfu^h$ at each step.
-In particular, we employ the second-order accurate generalized-$\alpha$ methods of~\cite{chung1993time,jansen2000generalized}.
-For parabolic or first-order hyperbolic problems, the generalized-$\alpha$ method for the transient term $\mfL({\mfu_h})$ in \eqref{eq:gen_weak_abs} is to find $ \mfu_h^{n+1} \in \mfU_h$, such that:
+To advance the solution in time, we consider a uniform partition of the time domain from $t_0 = 0$ to the final time $t_N = T$, with $\tau$ the distance between each step $t_i$.
+We compute approximations to $\mfu^h$ at each step using second-order accurate generalized-$\alpha$ methods presented in~\cite{chung1993time,jansen2000generalized}.
+For parabolic or first-order hyperbolic problems, the generalized-$\alpha$ method for the transient term $\mfL({\mfu^h})$ in \eqref{eq:gen_weak_abs} is to find $ \mfu_h^{n+1} \in \mfUh$, such that: